thoughtspot/thoughtspot.github.io/_end-user/pinboards/answer-explorer.md

 {: id="explore-replace"}
 ## Replace attributes or measures
 Under the **replace** tab, replace one attribute or measure with another.
-For example, if your Answer has a time attribute, you can easily change from *monthly* to *quarterly*, and so on.
+For example, if your answer has a time attribute, you can easily change from *monthly* to *quarterly*, and so on.

 ![Change time attribute]({{ site.baseurl }}/images/explore-replace-time.png "Change time attribute")